Preventing Trash at the Source

 These principles are in EPA’s Waste Management Hierarchy, which ranks waste management strategies from best to least effective.
 Source reduction is even better.
 The Pollution Prevention Act (1990) calls for source reduction practices to prevent hazardous substances, pollutants, or contaminants from being released into the environment.
 These practices include equipment or technology modifications, process changes, reformulation or redesign of products, substitution of raw materials, and improvements in housekeeping, maintenance, training, or inventory control.

 Source reduction conserves resources and energy, usually costs less, and reduces marine debris.

 Anyone, from a student to a CEO, can prevent waste from ending up in our oceans.
 Find out more about What You Can Do to protect water at home and in your community.

 - Americans generated about 258 million tons of waste in 2014.
 Only about a third of this -- 34.6% -- was recycled or composted.

 - Promoting reusable water bottles and installing hydration stations, or water fountains, prevents marine debris and also prevents GHG emissions and saves money.

 - Sometimes natural events like hurricanes can cause marine debris.
-Find out more about EPA disaster debris removal.
+Learn more at EPA's Guidance About Planning for Natural Disaster Debris.